 USB Reader’s Edition with Textual Notes: A widely used Greek New Testament with Vocabulary and Parsing aids

-Tyndale Greek/English: This online resource provides the SBL/Holmes text of the Greek New Testament as well as English translations and vocabulary help etc.
+Tyndale Greek/English: This online resource provides the SBL/Holmes text of the Greek New Testament as well as English and other modern language translations and the LSJ lexicon.

 BDF Grammar: This is a link to a PDF of a classic New Testament Grammar.